saikiranreddygangidi/codebot/readme.md

-And the result of retrvie is display in the interface This is complete brief explanation of the project
+And the result of retrieve is display in the interface This is complete brief explanation of the project